JamesWTruher/PowerShell/docs/testing/TestRelease.md

 | CI      | Check in Test       |
 | FEATURE | Feature Test        |
 | E2E     | End-to-End Scenario |

+for xUnit tests, we need to create custom attributes

 ## STEX/LAB Interaction
 We currently have nearly 200 workflows covering our BVT through Milestone tests, as we move to a OSS release mechanism this